Large explosions rock Russian military air base in Crimea - NewsBreak

 Ukraine’s Defense Ministry said sarcastically on Facebook: “The Ministry of Defense of Ukraine cannot establish the cause of the fire, but once again recalls the rules of fire safety and the prohibition of smoking in unspecified places.”

 During the war, Russia has reported numerous fires and explosions at munitions storage sites on its territory near the Ukrainian border, blaming some of them on Ukrainian strikes.
-Ukrainian authorities have mostly remained mum about the incidents.
+Ukrainian authorities have mostly remained mum about the incidents, maintaining an ambiguous stand.

-If Ukrainian forces were, in fact, responsible for the blasts at the air base, it would mark the first known major attack on a Russian military site on the Crimean Peninsula, which the Kremlin annexed in 2014.
+If Ukrainian forces were, in fact, responsible for the blasts, it would mark the first known major attack on a Russian military site on the Crimean Peninsula, which the Kremlin annexed in 2014.
 A smaller explosion last month at the headquarters of Russia’s Black Sea Fleet in the Crimean port of Sevastopol was blamed on Ukrainian saboteurs using a makeshift drone.

 Russian warplanes have used the Saki base to strike areas in Ukraine’s south on short notice.

+Crimea’s head Sergei Aksyonov said ambulances and medical helicopters were sent to the base and the area was sealed off within a radius of five kilometers (three miles).

-One person was killed, said Crimea’s regional leader, Sergei Aksyonov.
-Crimean health authorities said nine people were wounded, one of whom remained hospitalized.
-Others were treated for cuts from shards of glass and released.
+One person was killed, according to the regional leader of Crimea, Sergei Aksyonov.
+Crimean health authorities said six people were wounded, one of whom remained hospitalized.
+Others were treated for cuts from shards of glass and were released.

 Officials in Moscow have long warned Ukraine that any attack on Crimea would trigger massive retaliation, including strikes on “decision-making centers” in Kyiv.